-Below is an edited selection of answers offered by members of the BHA to questions that affect humanist families, showing a range of approaches to common experiences.
+Below is an edited selection of answers offered by members of Humanists UK to questions that affect humanist families, showing a range of approaches to common experiences.

 What should I do if my child “catches” religion at school or university?

 I did not fear my daughter ‘catching’ religion because had she done so it would have been her choice, and despite what I believe, it was not my right to prevent her from being exposed to the thoughts and beliefs of others.
 Similarly we never withdrew our children from assemblies.